Salzburg Easter Festival: Directorship of Nikolaus Bachler

 In July 2020, Nikolaus Bachler, the former intendant of the Bavarian State Opera in Munich, replaced Ruzicka as general manager.
 He also succeeded Christian Thielemann as artistic director after the 2022 edition, and decided that his and the Staatskapelle Dresden’s residency would end that year.
 He initially announced that the festival would host a guest conductor and orchestra every year, starting with Andris Nelsons and the Leipzig Gewandhaus Orchestra in 2023.

 Changes brought about by Bachler to the festival format from 2023 include the addition performances of contemporary dance and of electronic music, both specially commissioned and performed at the nearby Felsenreitschule.
 The children’s concert, chamber opera, and Concert for Salzburg were not maintained.
 Each edition was given a theme, starting with Richard Wagner in 2023: on the programme was Tannhäuser, the only major Wagner opera never yet performed at the festival, and the dance and electronic music commissions were based on his works.
 The theme was “the Mediterranean South — with Italy at its heart” for 2024, and “Wounds and Wounders” for 2025.

 Return of the Berlin Philharmonic

 In January 2023, the festival announced that the Berlin Philharmonic would return as resident orchestra from 2026, with its chief conductor Kirill Petrenko, after a final edition in Baden-Baden in 2025.
 Bachler, who remains artistic director, had previously hired Petrenko at the Vienna Volksoper and at the Bavarian State Opera; there had been speculations, when his appointment had been announced, that this was a way to facilitate the return of the Berlin Philharmonic.

 A new Ring, the third in the festival’s history, staged by Kirill Serebrennikov, was announced for 2026 to 2030, with Arnold Schoenberg’s Moses und Aron between its second and third part in 2028.
+The start of the cycle coincides with the 150th anniversary of its full premiere in 1876, and Die Walküre in the second year with the 60th anniversary of the festival.
 The Ring is to be staged at the Felsenreitschule, used for the first time for the main opera of the Easter Festival.